 Who gives ang baos?

-Well, all married couples and singles.
+Well, all married couples and (some) singles.

-Married couples like yourself, your parents, married aunties and uncles, and grandparents will have to give red packets.
+Married couples, like your parents, married aunties and uncles, and grandparents will have to give red packets.
 That said, newly-weds have an ‘unofficial hall pass’ for the first year of marriage and would only need to start giving red packets in their second year of marriage.
 Don’t believe us?
 Ask your mom or grandma!

-Although there isn’t a particular cut-off age for singles to start giving out red packets, a rough estimate is when one hits their mid to late 30s.
+Although there isn’t a particular cut-off age for singles to start giving out red packets, a rough estimate is when one hits their mid- to late-30s.
 Apart from parents and younger siblings, it is solely up to them to decide who else they want to give red packets to.

 Other unwritten rules for ang baos